-When it comes to personally identifiable information (PII), people are becoming more concerned about data privacy.
+It’s important to learn about personally identifiable information (PII) because of how it relates to data privacy.
 Identifiable information can be used for illegal purposes like identity theft and fraud.

 As one of the most trusted analytics companies, we feel our readers would benefit from being as informed as possible about data privacy issues and PII.
-Learn what it means, and what you can do to keep yours or others’ information safe.
+Learn how you can keep yours or others’ information safe.

 Table of Contents

 ‘PII’ is an acronym for personally identifiable information.

 Personally identifiable information (PII) is defined as any information that can be used to identify a person’s identity.
 It’s a term primarily used in the US.